python-qt-tools/PyQt5-stubs/README.md

 # Mypy stubs for the PyQt5 framework

 This repository holds the stubs of the PyQt5 framework.
-The stub files released by within the PyQt5 packages have been modified to allow using them for type-checking via Mypy.
+The stub files released within the PyQt5 packages have been modified to allow using them for type-checking via mypy.
 Improvements over the default stubs include:

-* Signals are proberly typed as signals and not as methods
+* Signals are properly typed as signals and not as methods
 * QFlags derived classes correctly support all combination operations
 * Many methods accepting an optional None have been annotated so
 * and more...